Sonos Inc. (SONO) with a beta value of 1.85 appears to be a promising investment opportunity. - News Daemon

 Sonos Inc. (SONO) Breakdown of a Key Holders of the stock

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Consumer Electronics Industry.
+Observing investor behavior towards Consumer Electronics industry stocks is more important than anything else.
 The insider ownership of Sonos Inc. is 1.50%, while institutional ownership is 89.40%.
 The most recent insider transaction that took place on Apr 03, was worth 17,638.
 In this transaction Director of this company sold 905 shares at a rate of $19.49, taking the stock ownership to the 23,868 shares.
 Before that another transaction happened on Mar 27, when Company’s Director sold 12,792 for $19.24, making the entire transaction worth $246,176.
 This insider now owns 42,671 shares in total.

 Sonos Inc. (SONO) Recent Fiscal highlights

-In its latest quarterly report, released on 12/30/2022, the company reported earnings of $0.57 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.57 earnings per share (EPS) for the period topping the consensus outlook (set at $0.4) by $0.17.
 This company achieved a net margin of +3.85 while generating a return on equity of 11.93.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.08 per share during the current fiscal year.

 Sonos Inc. (NASDAQ: SONO) Trading Performance Indicators

-Here are Sonos Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.42.
+Sonos Inc. (SONO) is currently performing well based on its current performance indicators.
+A quick ratio of 1.20 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.43.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.13, a number that is poised to hit -0.12 in the next quarter and is forecasted to reach 0.45 in one year’s time.